You’re here because you want something. There’s a chance that you’re bored and got here randomly. Or more likely, you’re here to learn something.

-I wanted to create a desire so strong in a woman that she would try and put the moves on me.
+I wanted to create a strong desire in a woman so that she would try and put the moves on me.

 It took some time but I eventually got there through online dating.
 Then I started working on other ways of meeting women, and even now I still work on new things.

 After that, I wanted to learn what it took to make friends whenever I wanted,.My why for that was to have people feeling like I was their best friend within minutes of meeting them.

 That’s the short version of my personal why to learn about people.

 Whenever a subject motivates us deep in our core, that’s when our brains run on full blast.
 It’s like recruiting the neighbors to help you build your train track.

 Everything becomes easier and faster.
 Knowledge seems to take on a life of its own and you find yourself learning by accident.
 Making connections between things that you’re not even sure how you figured out.

 That’s what desire does.
 That’s what a need to learn does.
 Even Robert Greene, author of Mastery agrees that passion is a big factor in learning.

 Another Way to Think About How to learn

 Compare two different people together.
 They’re both equally as smart and they both want to learn Italian.